Viscount Selby

 Viscount Selby, of the City of Carlisle, is a title in the Peerage of the United Kingdom.
 It was created in 1905 for the Liberal politician Sir William Court Gully upon his retirement as Speaker of the House of Commons.
-The family seat was Sutton Place, Seaford, Sussex, and latterly Shuna Castle, Argyll.
+The family seat was Shuna Castle in Argyll.

 The first Viscount was the son of the prominent physician James Manby Gully.
 The title of the viscountcy derived from the maiden name of Gully's wife, Elizabeth Selby, daughter of Thomas Selby, of Ightham Mote, Kent.
-As of 2017 the title is held by the first Viscount's great-great-great-grandson, the sixth Viscount, who succeeded his father in 2001.
+His seat was at Sutton Place, Seaford, Sussex.

-The family seat is Ardfern House, near Lochgilphead, Argyll.
+At present the family seat is Ardfern House, near Lochgilphead, Argyll.